Hosting a Thanksgiving dinner for guests with IBS or other digestive issues?

 Finally, we recognize Thanksgiving is about the four F’s: family, friends, food, and football.

 For the grid-iron fans in your family, you can get these spicy baked Low FODMAP chicken wings in your starter’s lineup.
 There’s a lot of controversy surrounding the NFL these days, but everyone will agree these wings are worth taking a tackle from J.J.
 Watts for.

 It’s why you cleansed the week prior to Thanksgiving.
 It’s why people attend Thanksgiving dinners in the first place.
-It’s why Uncle Al came in his loose-fitting, Costo-brand sweats.
+It’s why Uncle Al came in his loose-fitting, Costco-brand sweats.

 It’s the turkey dinner.

 We should start by saying turkey is a versatile, Low FODMAP protein.
 It’s safe for IBS dieters and people with digestive issues to enjoy in generous quantities, and that’s essential to Thanksgiving extravaganzas.